abali96/Pebble-Coding-Challenge/README.md

 As requested, my project is comprised of the following:
 - A webapp that is able to listen to the first person's computer’s microphone and push commands to the server.
-- A Node.js server that will receive commands from all the clients and console.log the order in which buttons are pressed as well as the phrase “Free them!” once all buttons have been pressed in the correct order.
+- A Node.js server that will receive commands from all the clients and console.log the order in which buttons the are pressed as well as the phrase “Free them!” once all buttons have been pressed in the correct order.
 - A webapp that will tell the people in the remaining rooms when to hit the button.
 - Websockets (socket.io) for client-server communication
-- An explain how you would scale the situation out to multiple groups of rooms all with different orders that the buttons need to be pressed (written below)
+- An explaination of how I would scale the situation out to multiple groups of rooms all with different orders that the buttons need to be pressed (written below)
 - Bonus: an outline of how I would structure and write unit tests for these applications

 ## Running the code